Jo Mora: Career

 In 1907, Mora returned to California and married Grace Needham.
 Their son, Joseph Needham Mora, was born on March 8, 1908.
 The Moras moved to San Jose, California, where Mora continued his work.

 On 22 February 1911, the Native Sons of the Golden West Building, in San Francisco, with six terra cotta panels, by Domingo Mora and his son, Jo Mora, was dedicated.

 In 1915, he served on the International Jury of Awards at the Panama–Pacific International Exposition and displayed six sculptures.

 In 1915-16 two of his sculptural commissions were revealed: the bronze memorial tablet with the profile of the late Archbishop Patrick W. Riordan for the Knights of Columbus and the Cervantes Monument in San Francisco's Golden Gate Park.
 By 1919, he was sculpting for the Bohemian Club, including the Bret Harte Memorial plaque, completed in August 1919 and mounted on the outside of the private men's club building in San Francisco.

+Carmel-by-the-Sea

-In 1921 the Mora family moved their primary residence to the largest art colony on the West Coast, Carmel-by-the-Sea.
+In 1921, the Mora family relocated to Carmel-by-the-Sea, California, the largest art colony on the West Coast, making it their primary residence.
+He constructed a Craftsman-style home, which is located on the west side of San Carlos Street, the third house south of 1st Avenue.

 Mora received a commission for the bronze and travertine Cenotaph, for Father Junípero Serra in the Memorial Chapel at the west end of Mission Carmel.

-He served on the board of directors of the Carmel Art Association, where his sculptures were exhibited between 1927 and 1934.
-He co-established Carmel's first private art gallery which was operated by resident artists.
+Mora was a director of the Carmel Art Association as early as 1934.
+His sculptures were exhibited between 1927 and 1934 in various galleries in Carmel.

+During the Great Depression, Mora created the "Carmel Dollar" as part of Carmel's program, offering unemployed residents scrip for public service, exchangeable for groceries and essentials; a three-cent stamp on the certificate's back acknowledged their efforts.
+When full, merchants accepted the certified scrip for goods or a dollar.

+Architect Robert Stanton collaborated closely with Mora on multiple projects.
+In 1937, Stanton was the architect for the Monterey County Courthouse, which incorporated Mora's bas-relief panels, column caps, and figurative heads on both the building's exterior and its interior courtyard.

 On July 22, 1922, for the opening day of the Carmel Woods subdivision, Mora had carved and painted a wooded statue of Padre Junípero Serra, which was installed within a small wooden shrine, surrounded by plants and a pair of wooden benches at the entrance to the development, at the intersection of Camino del Monte and Alta Avenue.

 In 1925, he designed the commemorative half dollar for the California Diamond Jubilee.
 During this period he also illustrated a number of books, made large murals, and published charts, maps (cartes) and diagrams of the West and Western themes.
 Beginning in 1937, Mora wrote and illustrated children's books about the West.
 In 1939, a Works Progress Administration project was completed, with Mora bas-relief sculpture adorning the King City High School Auditorium building.